Data mining: Results validation

 Data mining can unintentionally be misused, producing results that appear to be significant but which do not actually predict future behavior and cannot be reproduced on a new sample of data, therefore bearing little use.
 This is sometimes caused by investigating too many hypotheses and not performing proper statistical hypothesis testing.
 A simple version of this problem in machine learning is known as overfitting, but the same problem can arise at different phases of the process and thus a train/test split—when applicable at all—may not be sufficient to prevent this from happening.

 The final step of knowledge discovery from data is to verify that the patterns produced by the data mining algorithms occur in the wider data set.
 Not all patterns found by the algorithms are necessarily valid.
 It is common for data mining algorithms to find patterns in the training set which are not present in the general data set.
 This is called overfitting.
 To overcome this, the evaluation uses a test set of data on which the data mining algorithm was not trained.
 The learned patterns are applied to this test set, and the resulting output is compared to the desired output.
 For example, a data mining algorithm trying to distinguish "spam" from "legitimate" e-mails would be trained on a training set of sample e-mails.
 Once trained, the learned patterns would be applied to the test set of e-mails on which it had not been trained.
 The accuracy of the patterns can then be measured from how many e-mails they correctly classify.
 Several statistical methods may be used to evaluate the algorithm, such as ROC curves.

-If the learned patterns do not meet the desired standards, it is necessary to re-evaluate and change the pre-processing and data mining steps.
-If the learned patterns do meet the desired standards, then the final step is to interpret the learned patterns and turn them into knowledge.
+If the learned patterns do not meet the desired standards, it is necessary to re-evaluate and modify the pre-processing and data mining steps.
+If the learned patterns do meet the desired standards, the final step is to interpret them and transform them into knowledge.